-A. Cease and desist orders may be issued when the enforcement authority has probable cause that an activity is being or will again be conducted that impacts a wetland, does not qualify for noloss or an exemption under parts 8420.0415 and 8420.0420, and is being or will again be conducted without prior approval of a replacement plan by a local government unit under part 8420.0255 or involving a decision stayed by the board pursuant to part 8420.0905.
+A. A Ecease and desist orders may only be issued when the enforcement authority has probable cause that an activity is not in compliance with this chapter is being or will again be conducted that impacts a wetland, does not qualify for no-loss or an exemption under parts 8420.0415 and 8420.0420, and is being or will again be conducted without prior approval of a replacement plan by a local government unit under part 8420.0255 or involving a decision stayed by the board pursuant to part 8420.0905.